-Cameron Elder is a Partner with Harper Grey and the Chair of the firm’s Construction & Engineering Law Group.
+Cameron is a Partner with Harper Grey and chair of our Construction & Engineering Law Group.
 Cameron’s civil litigation practice is diverse, spanning the areas of health law, construction, commercial litigation, and real estate disputes.
-He has appeared in all levels of BC courts.

-In his health law practice, Cameron has ten years of experience assisting, advising and defending physicians in medical malpractice claims and in matters relating to professional and ethical conduct.
+In his health law practice, Cameron has many years of experience assisting, advising and defending physicians in medical malpractice claims and in matters relating to professional and ethical conduct.

-He has a decade of experience defending construction defect and delay claims relating to public infrastructure, residential, and commercial developments.
-He has acted for architects, structural engineers, mechanical engineers and geotechnical engineers, among others.
+He has many years’ experience defending and prosecuting construction defect and delay claims relating to public infrastructure, and residential and commercial developments.
+He acts for consultants, owners, and contractors.
 He has particular expertise dealing with geotechnical claims arising out of erosion, differential settlement, landslides, and drainage.

 Cameron advises owners, general contractors, and consultants on commercial and real estate disputes involving CPLs, builder’s liens, easements, restrictive covenants, purchase and sale disputes, and strata disputes.